 My dissertation studied British military and naval nursing in the late Hanoverian period.
 In particular, I examine the use of civilian women as nurses in military and naval hospitals in this period based on their perceived gendered suitability for the workand how nursing became more medicalised over time.
 I consider the importance of cleanliness to preventative medicine, study Plymouth Naval Hospital as a household structure using collective biography to track the careers of individual nurses, and study the use of enslaved Afro-Caribbean women in West Indian naval hospitals.
 For a more detailed overview of my dissertation work please see the dissertation project.

-- Website Manager, Canadian Association for the History of Nursing/Association canadienne pour l’historie du nursing
+- Website Manager and Vice President, Canadian Association for the History of Nursing/Association canadienne pour l’historie du nursing

 - Member, Communication Committee, American Association for the History of Nursing